History Of Calder Park Raceway

 - 1987- World Touring Car Championship

 The National Circuit’s long front straight also features a drag strip, which was the home of the Australian National Drag Racing Championship for many years.
-There are also Legal Off Street Drag Racing on Fridays and select Sundays unless weather is unsuitable for racing.
+There are also Legal Off Street Drag Racing on Fridays and select Sundays during the colder months – check out our events page.

 The first ever World Touring Car Championship round held in Australia was run on the Calder Park Grand Prix circuit in 1989.